MartinMeyer1/bike-map/README.md

 - Trail selection highlighting using filtered MVT layers
 - Mobile-first responsive design with touch interaction optimization
 - Device API integration for location and orientation services
+- Web Share API with clipboard fallback for trail sharing
+- Zoom-responsive marker system for optimal viewing at all zoom levels
 - Component library with CSS modules
 - Custom hooks for business logic separation